busemaja/SimpleBudget/docs/Test_report_2025-10-18.md

 - When a transaction is removed the ID-text field is updated with a number too high (due to usage of updateIdFieldWithNextId() in onRemoveTransaction() in AppController.java)
 - If there is only one transaction in the list and it is removed, the ADD/REMOVE buttons are not correctly updated after the removal, and the "Largest transaction"-text area is not emptied
 - When saving to file the ID numbers are not correct on the "Remove"-posts
+- Missing exception handling if amount is not a number